tygern/rssski/README.md

 ## Usage

-1. Add one or more social feeds for the worker to follow.
+1. Subscribe to one or more social feeds for the worker to follow.

     ```bash
     curl -XPOST ${RSSSKI_APP_URL}/instagram/accidentallywesanderson